 What is a Business Model and how can it help you?

-The Business Model Canvas (BMC) is a key tool for any entrepreneur.
+The Business Model Canvas (BMC) is a key tool for any entrepreneur, regardless of thein industry.
 It can be used to test out if your business model will be successful while identifying the strengths and weaknesses of your business model.

 Like we’ve shown in the previous article, you should consider changing your business model as often as your business needs to until you find ”the one”.
 We recommend that you create many versions of your canvas and test each one of them.
 The BMC consists of 9 sections and the secret is to identify and optimize all links you find between the 9 elements: